1965–66 AEK Athens F.C. season: Overview

-AEK began their obligations in the Greek Cup eliminating Edessaikos at home for the round of 32, then Apollon Kalamarias away at the round of 16 and Ethnikos Piraeus at home in the quarter-finals.
-The semi-final draw that came out were AEK - Kavala and Olympiacos - Trikala.
+AEK began their obligations in the Cup by eliminating Edessaikos with a 4–3 home win for the round of 32 and then Apollon Kalamarias with a 0–1 away win for the round of 16.
+In the quarter-final, they faced Ethnikos Piraeus at home and eliminated them with a 4–1 win.
+The draw semi-final brought AEK facing Kavala at home and Olympiacos facing Trikala at Piraeus.
 Kavala demanded that the match be played at their home ground citing a provision of the then regulations that stipulated that if one of the two teams came from Northern Greece in a pair of semi-finals, then the home team was automatically designated.
 AEK did not accept it, arguing that this regulation only concerned the clubs from Thessaloniki and not all clubs of Northern Greece in general.
 In order to reconcile things, the HFF, set the match at a neutral ground, the Kaftanzoglio Stadium, but Kavala refused to compete, insisting that the match should be played at their stadium.
 Thus, AEK advanced to the final as they were awarded the game without a match, where Olympiacos had already qualified after their 5–0 victory over Trikala.
 The definition by the HFF of setting the Final on 10 July 1966, at the Karaiskakis Stadium, brought the reactions of the Olympiacos whose management sent a letter to the Federation announcing their decision not to show up, protesting the advanced date in relation to the preparation of the club of Piraeus for the next season's European Cup.
-Thus, on 7 July, the HFF, unable to convince Olympiacos for their participation in the Final, declared AEK the Cup winner with a 2–0 victory without a match.
+Thus, on 7 July, the HFF, unable to convince Olympiacos for their participation in the final, declared AEK the winner with a 2–0 victory without a match.

-In the midst of such situations, Kostas Nestoridis, one of the greatest Greek footballers and one of the timeless "yellow-black" legends, departed from the club after 11 years of presence.
+In the midst of such situations, Kostas Nestoridis, one of the greatest Greek footballers in history and all-time legends of AEK, departed from the club after 11 years of presence.